mabyre/mabyre.github.io/readme.md

 # My site with Github Pages & Jekyll

-I have the distinct impression of starting a silly job again
+I have the distinct impression of starting a silly job again.

 **origin:** [github.com/mabyre/mabyre.github.io](https://github.com/mabyre/mabyre.github.io)

 **publication:** [mabyre.github.io](https://mabyre.github.io/)

 try use [posts](https://mabyre.github.io/post/)

+Fisrt of all you need to go to "Actions" tab to see if build/deploy process is **ok**

 # Github Pages